ItMeansBigMountain/algos/FreeCodeCamp/ReadMe.md

 - **Hash tables (average O(1) access) or binary search trees (O(log n) access).**
 - **Unique keys prevent duplicates.**
 - **Hash tables require efficient hashing; trees need balancing.**

+---
+# C.R.U.D.

+### INSERT
+- Insert: Index value injection (moves all subsequent items to the right)
+- Append: Add to the end of the list
+- Extend: Appending a new list to a previous one
+- Delete: Shifts every element to the left with a removed index item